-The relationships in Fig. 1 were analyzed using partial least squares structural equation modelling (PLS-SEM) and SmartPLS 3.2.2 software.
-PLS-SEM method was used instead of the traditional covariance-based technique (CB-SEM) because CB-SEM requires a large sample size (Kline, 2012; Henseler, Ringle, and Sarstedt, 2015; Hair, Ringle, and Sarstedt, 2016).
+The relationships in Figure 1 were analysed using PLS-SEM and SmartPLS 3.2.2 software.
+PLS-SEM method was used instead of the traditional covariance-based technique (CB-SEM) because CB-SEM requires a large sample size (Kline, 2012; Henseler, Ringle and Sarstedt, 2015; Hair et al., 2016).
 In addition, the PLS-SEM method was preferred based on the objective to explain the variance (prediction of the constructs).
 The first step in applying the PLS-SEM method was the outer model's validation and the second was the inner model path's calculation.

-Validating the outer model consisted of determining the convergent and discriminant validity as well as the reliability of the constructs (Henseler, Ringle, and Sarstedt, 2015; Hair, Ringle, and Sarstedt, 2013 and 2016).
-Once the model was validated, assessment of the PLS-SEM results of the inner model was fitted-in by calculating the path's coefficients, collinearity, coefficients of determinants (R2 value), effect size (f2), blindfolding, predictive relevance (Q2), and effect size (q2).
+Validating the outer model consisted of determining the convergent and discriminant validity as well as the reliability of the constructs (Henseler, Ringle and Sarstedt, 2015; Hair, Ringle and Sarstedt, 2013; Hair et al., 2016).
+Once the model was validated, assessment of the PLS-SEM results of the inner model was fitted-in by calculating the path's coefficients, collinearity, coefficients of determinants (R^2 value), effect size (f^2), blindfolding, predictive relevance (Q^2) and effect size (q^2).
 The significance of the results was demonstrated through bootstrapping.
 To examine the mediating effect of the project's success in the relationship between value co-creation and stakeholder's satisfaction, the bootstrapping analysis was employed.